philippkraft/cmf/documentation/tutorial/gettingstarted/CmfTutFluxes.md

-@page cmfTutFluxes
+@page cmfTutFluxes "Query fluxes and states"

-@tableofcontents

 [back...](@ref cmfTutBoundary) [next...](@ref cmfTutSolver)

-# Query fluxes and states

 Every flux and every state can be accessed during runtime.
 Thus you can save anything you like to the output during the run time loop.
 In the